ezflashiv/EZ-Flash-IV-Client-2014/GBA-EZ-Flash-IV.md

 Some games don't start at all and you see blank white screen instead.
 [This thread](http://ezflash.sosuke.com/viewtopic.php?f=12&t=11879) helped me, just download the patch and burn it on your gba.

+Some games require patching (like NES Classics), so in that case [this thread](http://ezflash.sosuke.com/viewtopic.php?f=6&t=3903) can help.

 ### Skin

 Just download the skin referenced in [this thread](http://www.sosuke.com/ezflash/viewtopic.php?f=13&t=17912).
 It's great.
 Place the downloaded file (`ezfla_up.bin` in root of SD card and boot GBA holding `R` button.